How to Start an Agricultural Drone Business in New Zealand

 You’ll need to get good at:

-Choosing the right height, speed, pump rate, etc to get best coverage, and understanding how tank mix and product type affect your spray pattern.
+Learn how to choose the right height, speed, and pump rate for optimal coverage, while understanding how tank mix and product type affect your spray pattern.

-Wind, droplet size, altitude, and flight speed all impact where your spray actually lands.
-You’ll need to learn how to minimise drift and operate within safe and effective conditions.
+Factors like wind, droplet size, altitude, and flight speed determine where your spray actually lands.
+You’ll need to minimise drift and operate within safe, effective conditions.

-Uniform coverage matters.
-You’ll need to plan your swaths and overlaps so you don’t leave stripes or double-dose edges, especially on uneven ground or in variable crop heights.
+Uniform coverage is key.
+Plan your swaths and overlaps carefully to avoid leaving stripes or double-dosing edges, especially on uneven ground or crops of varying height.

-These skills take practice and they’re what separates the top guys.
+These skills take practice and they’re what separates the high level operators from the rest of the pack.

 2. Get certified